Trails and Neighborhood Parks Plan Update

 A connection from the north end of proposed Little Bonne Femme Creek Trail to the Gans Creek Trail would form a great loop trail via KATY and MKT.
 Why not?

-JimB asked about 2 years agoThank you for the input.
+JimB asked over 2 years agoThank you for the input.
 Our current proposed trails plan 2023 update would use portions of the Rock Bridge State Park trail system and the future Clear Creek Trail to connect from the north end of Little Bonne Femme Creek Trail to the Gans Creek Trail.
 I hope this helps.
 Please let us know if you are proposing a different connection.
 Thank you.

 Mike Snyder